 - burning in your toes

 - leg cramps

 - toes that turn blue

-- a decrease in the temperature of your lower leg or foot, compared to the other leg
+- decrease in the temperature of your lower leg or foot, compared to the other leg

 People with PAD have a higher risk of having a heart attack, stroke, or limb amputations.

 High cholesterol is very easy to diagnose with a blood test called a lipid panel.
-Your doctor will take a sample of blood and send it to a laboratory for analysis.
-Your doctor will ask that you do not eat or drink anything (fast) for at least 12 hours prior to the test.
+A doctor will take a sample of blood and send it to a laboratory for analysis.
+The doctor will ask that you don’t eat or drink anything for at least 12 hours prior to the test.

 - LDL cholesterol: less than 100 mg/dL

 Your total cholesterol is generally considered “borderline high” if it’s between 200 and 239 mg/dL.
 It’s considered “high” if it’s above 240 mg/dL.